Continuing Education Activity

-The exact cause of OCD remains unknown, but it is likely multifactorial.
+The exact cause of obsessive-compulsive disorder (OCD) remains unknown, but it is likely multifactorial.
 There is a genetic predisposition, as 45 to 65% of the variance of OCD is attributable to genetic factors.
-In mice and human experiments, mutated NMDA mutated can cause an increase in OCD-like behavior.
-For example, mutations in the NMDA subunit “NR2” has been linked to fears of contamination and compulsive cleaning.
+In mice and human experiments, mutated NMDA can cause an increase in OCD-like behavior.
+For example, mutations in the NMDA subunit “NR2” have been linked to fears of contamination and compulsive cleaning.

 An inability to cope with uncertainty, an increased sense of responsibility as well as magical thinking seem to predispose those to obsessive-compulsive habits.

 OCD does appear to be heritable, confirmed by both twin and family studies.
-Research has shown that the heritability to be as high as 45 to 65% in children and 27 to 45% in adults.
+Research has shown the heritability to be as high as 45% to 65% in children and 27% to 45% in adults.
 Having a family with OCD increases the risk of developing OCD.
 OCD has links with other neurological disorders, particularly those that affect the cortico-striato-thalamo-cortico circuitry, such as Parkinson disease, Sydenham chorea, traumatic brain injury (TBI), Tourette syndrome, Huntington disease, and epilepsy, to name a few.

-The lifetime prevalence of OCD is 1.6 to 2.3% in the community; point prevalence is 1%.
+The lifetime prevalence of obsessive-compulsive disorder (OCD) is 1.6% to 2.3% in the community; point prevalence is 1%.
 The average age of onset is 19.5.